fawazshohiebar/petroaddhub/content/collections/pages/en/accommodation.md

                     type: textColor
                     attrs:
                       color: redgrad
-                text: 'Desert Islands Resort & Spa by Anantara'
+                text: 'Danat Jebel Dhanna Resort'
         description:
           -
             type: paragraph
             content:
               -
                 type: text
-                text: "Embark on family wildlife drives.
-Explore ancient ruins and rock formations by horseback.
-Find new passions with falconry, land sailing and archery just some of the many activities on offer.\_"
+                text: "Danat Jebel Dhanna Resort is a luxurious five-star resort located in Ruwais on the west coast of the Emirate of Abu Dhabi, situated on the 800 meters pristine beach of the Arabian Gulf in a tranquil setting.\_"
           -
             type: paragraph
             content:
               -
                 type: text
-                text: "Sir Bani Yas Island is a protected wildlife sanctuary just off the coast of Abu Dhabi, founded by His Highness Sheikh Zayed bin Sultan Al Nahyan.
-Home to free-roaming animals, including the near extinct Arabian Oryx, the island offers a distinct escape from the world.
-Located on the north shore between a lagoon and the open ocean.\_"
+                text: "The resort’s luxuriously designed guest rooms and private waterfront Villas and chalets are combined with award-winning cuisine, a full range of sports and conference facilities, all of which will ensure both leisure and business travellers have a memorable stay.\_"
         images_sliders:
           -
             id: mism6uio
-            image: cruise-ship-experience/idk.jpg
+            image: challenge-sir-bin-yas/images-(11).png
             type: image
             enabled: true
           -
             id: mism7zm4
-            image: cruise-ship-experience/idk2.png
+            image: challenge-sir-bin-yas/images-(12).png
             type: image
             enabled: true
           -
             id: mism85st
-            image: cruise-ship-experience/idk3.png
+            image: challenge-sir-bin-yas/images-(13).png
             type: image
             enabled: true
   -